IOT-DSA/template-dslink-java/README.md

 4. Navigate into the extracted distribution
 5. Run `./bin/template-dslink-java -b http://localhost:8080/conn`

+Note: `http://localhost:8080` is the url to the DSA broker that needs to have been installed prior.

 ## Creating your own link

 1. Change the group and project name in Gradle